nonik0/hcms-29xx/README.md

      * ESP32-S3 using [esp-hal](https://github.com/esp-rs/esp-hal)

 ## Install
-To install this driver in your project add the following line to your `Cargo.toml`'s `dependencies` table:
+To install this driver in your project, add the following line to your `Cargo.toml`'s `dependencies` table:

 ```toml
 hcms-29xx = "0.1.0"